AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_ and the _Checks_.
 A module, or plugin, can contain one or several of these classes, both Tasks and Checks.
 They must subclass `TaskInterface.h` and `CheckInterface.h` respectively.
 We use the Template Method Design Pattern.

 The same code, the same class, can be run many times in parallel.
 It means that you can run several qc tasks (no uppercase, i.e. processes) in parallel, each executing the same code defined in the same Task (uppercase, the class).
+Similarly, one Check can be executed against different Monitor Objects and Tasks.

 ## Module creation